juliemr/minijasminenode/README.md

 (http://github.com/pivotal/jasmine) spec framework available in node.js.

+The 2.0 branch is a beta version using Jasmine 2.0.

 features
 --------

 MiniJasmineNode exports a library which
 - places Jasmine in Node's global namespace, similar to how it's run in a browser
-- adds asynchronous testing with done().
 - adds result reporters for the terminal.
+- adds focused testing with iit and ddescribe.
 - adds the ability to load tests from file.

 The module also contains a command line wrapper that can be run with